By Mark Morrison – Institute for Advanced Composites Manufacturing Innovation

 Each year The Museum of Modern Art and P.S.1 Contemporary Art Center conducts what is known as the P.S.1 / MOMA Young Architects Program.
 The competitors vie for the opportunity to build a temporary architectural project in the 17,000 square foot outdoor galleries of P.S.1 in Queens, New York.
 The structure serves as a venue for the popular outdoor music series, “Warm Up” which runs from June through September each year and boasts attendance in excess of 100,000 visitors per season.
 Continue reading →

 Those working on projects that use epoxy for restoration and rot repair often ask, “How long will this last?
 Will the rot return?”
 At Gougeon Brothers, Inc., we have lots of in-house test approaches that can analyze tension, compression, shear, and fatigue.
-We can also predict the consequences of ultra-violet, arid, tropical, and cold conditions.
+We can also predict the consequences of ultraviolet, arid, tropical, and cold conditions.
 Still, there’s nothing like real-world performance over time to tell us how long a repair will last.
 Continue reading →